-We are delighted to feature this gumpaste moth orchid tutorial this week by multi-award winning UK cake designer, Cassie Brown from her recent book, The Kew Book of Sugar Flowers.
+Our gumpaste moth orchid tutorial this week is by multi-award winning UK cake designer, Cassie Brown from her recent book, The Kew Book of Sugar Flowers.

 Endorsed by the Royal Botanic Gardens at Kew, Cassie’s book encompasses over 40 tutorials featuring hyper-realistic details that serve both a beginner looking to learn from a master crafts person to a more advanced sugarcrafter looking to enhance their skills further.

 The book includes all the classic sugar flower favorites, as well as lots of more unusual sugar flowers you won’t find covered in this level of detail elsewhere.
 As well as the gumpaste moth orchid tutorial featured below, the book also includes tutorials on the following sugar flowers: cambria orchid, cymbidium orchid, tulip, parrot tulip, cala lily, anthurium lily, flame lily, bridal gladioli, tea clipper rose, dog rose, dahlia, carnation, cosmos, ox-eye daisy, hydrangea, bird-of-paradise, hibiscus, daffodil, sweet pea, hellebore, sunflower, sea holly thistle, celosia and freesia.

 Cassie also includes tutorials on the following leaves, shoots and embellishments: hosta leaves, pygmy date palm, bamboo, eucalyptus, rosemary, twisted grass, ruscus, japonica leaf, pine cones plus chilli peppers and flowers.

 As an added bonus, four sugar flower arrangement tutorials are included at the end of the book – a Christmas arrangement, an exotic arrangement, a wedding posy and a wildflower cascade.
 Plus you also find a selection of templates so you don’t have to invest in cutters.